ocxpke/ocxpke/README.md

 - 👯 I’m looking to collaborate on embedded system projects
 - 📫 Feel free to reach out to me at joseramirez0707@gmail.com to participate on potential collaborations!

-By now I am studying at Malaga University an Computer Science degree let me show syou what I haved worked with ⬇️⬇️⬇️<br />
+At this point in time I am studying at Malaga University an Computer Science degree let me show you what I haved worked with ⬇️⬇️⬇️<br />
 <br/>
 *Programmed on these languages:*<br />
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)